Grant Information & Application

 - Hosts’ institutions are expected to provide support for the resident in obtaining any necessary visas and health insurance.
 If home country health care will not extend coverage, NTR funds may be used for health insurance.
 Hosts are expected to provide desk space, library access, and internet connection for the resident.
 Ideally, the resident would have the status of visiting scholar and an institutional ID for the duration of the residency.
 Hosts are expected to welcome the resident and invite the resident to meet regularly with the host and the host’s research team.
 Hosts or hosts’ institutions should provide the resident with assistance in finding short-term housing.
 Hosts are encouraged to provide research funds for projects involving the resident to the extent possible.

-- The expectation of the NTR Research Grant program is that the transfer of knowledge will go both ways.
+- The expectation of the NTR research grant program is that the transfer of knowledge will go both ways.
 Residents should not be treated as free labor or given meaningless tasks.
 Hosts and residents should work together to produce a joint product.
 A 500 word abstract of that joint product should be emailed to ntr@negotiationandteamresources.com at the end of the proposed grant period.
-This is May 15, 2023.

 - For U.S. residencies.
 If the resident is to be in direct contact with human subjects or data with identifiers, the host should arrange for the resident to take the CITI exam in advance of arrival.
 Alternatives include having the resident work only with non-identifiable data, or designing studies that the resident will run at his/her home institution.